la5nta/pat/README.md

 It is the primary sandbox/prototype application for the various wl2k-go sub-packages, and provides both a command line interface and a responsive (mobile-friendly) web interface.

-It is mainly developed for Linux, but are also known to work on OS X, Windows and Android.
+It is mainly developed for Linux, but are also known to run on OS X, Windows and Android.

 See [Building from source](https://github.com/LA5NTA/wl2k-go/wiki/Building-from-source) for build instructions.